 What can you expect to experience concerning your memory of forgiven offenses?
 Because you have laid down the right to pay the person back, you will not recall and ruminate over the offense.
 Therefore, it will play a smaller and smaller role in your thought life.

 This doesn’t mean, though, that memories of the offense will never emerge into your mind.
-Various events (conversations, dreams, and related memories) may trigger your memory, sometimes with alarming emotional intensity.
+Various events (conversations, dreams, and related memories) may trigger your memory.
+Sometimes they will occur with alarming emotional intensity.
 When this happens, you shouldn’t focus on the fact that you remembered the offense or experienced negative emotions along with the memory.

 Rather, you should focus on how you’ll respond to this memory.
-There’s no reason to beat yourself for having this memory—you didn’t have control over this.
-The best things to do is to confront this memory with two other memories—the memory of your forgiveness by God and the memory of your choice to forgive our offender.
+There’s no reason to beat yourself for having this memory.
+You didn’t have control over this.
+The best things to do is to confront this memory with two other memories.
+They are the memory of your forgiveness by God and the memory of your choice to forgive our offender.
 Then choose to move forward by setting your mind on something that is true and good.

 Forgiveness and trust, though related, are nonetheless distinct.
 Forgiveness relates to a past offense.
-It chooses to accept the painful consequences and sets the offender free from our retribution.
+It chooses to accept the painful consequences.
+It sets the offender free from our retribution.
 Forgiveness, therefore, is something we choose to grant freely, with no strings attached.

 It is possible, then, to grant someone forgiveness while still insisting that he or she earn back your trust.
-Those who insist on being trusted just because they admitted their sins are especially suspicious, because they would probably not grant this request if they were in the other person’s shoes.
-After confessing that I had been lying to them for years, my parents forgave me—but they didn’t trust my word for a long time afterward.
+Those who insist on being trusted just because they admitted their sins are especially suspicious.
+They would probably not grant this request if they were in the other person’s shoes.
+After confessing that I had been lying to them for years, my parents forgave me.
+But even so, they didn’t trust my word for a long time afterward.

 My initial response was outrage.
-After all, I was sorry for my lying and I was now telling them the truth.
-Upon reflection, however, I realized that they could gauge my heart only by my actions, and my actions rightfully told them I was untrustworthy.
+After all, I was sorry for my lying.
+I was now telling them the truth.
+Upon reflection, however, I realized that they could gauge my heart only by my actions.
+Unfortunately, my actions rightfully told them I was untrustworthy.
 Their mistrust was valid, and it taught me to place greater value on their trust.

 Likewise, when people betray important responsibilities in ministry, we should forgive them freely.
-We would be irresponsible, however, to allow them to resume these responsibilities until they demonstrate repentance by establishing a proven record of reliability in this area.
+We would be irresponsible, however, to allow them to resume these responsibilities until they demonstrate repentance.
+They need to establish a proven record of reliability in this area.

 Biblical forgiveness is different from trust, but it often involves the willingness to allow the offender to rebuild responsible trust.
 Forgiveness keeps its eyes open, but it desires to see restoration of this important part of the relationship.

-According to the Bible, forgiveness is an expression of love—and the love that extends forgiveness also disciplines.
+According to the Bible, forgiveness is an expression of love.
+But the love that extends forgiveness also disciplines.
 It’s willing to confront offenders, to allow them to experience the consequences of their sins, and even to devise consequences to influence their lives for good.
-Jesus chose to give himself to his captors because it was God’s will for him to die for our sins, but he never allowed people to run over him because they wanted to.
+Jesus chose to give himself to his captors because it was God’s will for him to die for our sins.
+Even so, he never allowed people to run over him because they wanted to.
 He “felt a love” for the rich young ruler, and because of this he exposed his idolatrous love of money (Mark 10:21).
 He told the Laodiceans, “Those whom I love I rebuke and discipline.
 So be earnest and repent” (Rev. 3:19).

 The same Paul who says, “Do not repay anyone evil for evil … Do not take revenge, my friends, but leave room for God’s wrath … Do not be overcome by evil, but overcome evil with good” (Romans 12:19-22) goes on to inform Christians that civil government is “God’s servant, an agent of wrath to bring punishment on the wrongdoer” (Romans 13:4).
-God forbids the vengeance-taking of bitterness, but he acknowledges that Christians may resort to the police to protect them from thieves.
+God forbids the vengeance-taking of bitterness.
+He does, however, acknowledge that Christians may resort to the police to protect them from thieves.
 While some people use the civil authorities to take vengeance on their enemies, we can involve them out of love as an expression of discipline when other lesser disciplines have failed.